fwilleke80/com_audioarchive/README.md

 - **Codec inventory** — groups original files by detected codec, container, and extension and provides lists of matching clips
 - **Stale-file check** — scans managed storage for stale derivatives, unreferenced files, and abandoned temporary files

-Each result records when the check was performed and can be refreshed with **Run check again**.
+The page displays when the current check was performed.
+Results can be refreshed with **Run check again**; they are not stored as a historical report.

 The non-destructive integrity report can identify issues such as: